Water bird: Conservation

 Waterbird conservation efforts in the United States are advanced by numerous organizations, including the 700,000 member strong Ducks Unlimited.
 Employing such methods as conservation easements and outright purchase, it uses federal and state habitat reimbursements, sponsorships, member fees, major gifts, donations, royalties, and advertisement to raise over $200 million a year.
 A minimum of 80 percent of that revenue goes directly toward habitat conservation.

 Ducks Unlimited partners with a wide range of corporations, governments, other non-governmental organizations, landowners, and private citizens to restore and manage areas that have been degraded and to prevent further degradation of existing wetlands.
 DU is also active in working with others to recommend government policies that will influence wetlands and the environment.
-Through March of 2021 Ducks Unlimited had conserved at least 15 million acres of waterfowl habitat in North America.
+Through March 2021, Ducks Unlimited had conserved at least 15 million acres of waterfowl habitat in North America.

 To promote the conservation of waterbirds in America, the United States Fish and Wildlife Service established the Waterbird Conservation for the Americas to facilitate this over such a large area.
 The purpose of this initiative is to promote international cooperation and partnership to preserve waterbird habitats, create long term sustainability plans, implement specific conservation plans for regions, and support legal action for waterbird conservation on the regional and national levels.

+A 2018 global study analyzing population trends of 461 waterbird species across multiple continents found that ineffective governance strongly predicts population declines, especially in regions like Central Asia, Sub-Saharan Africa, and South America.
+The study emphasized that effective governance is a critical factor for successful waterbird conservation.

 Extinction

 The loss of wetlands has impacted waterbirds and is driving their extinction in regions where wetlands are polluted.
-Specifically, in China, 33% of wetlands were lost between 1978 and 2008, which is the primary breeding ground for China’s waterbird species such as the Baer’s Pochard, which is now at risk for extinction.
-The Baer’s Pochard’s population has decreased to between 150 and 700 birds in recent years due to negative environmental impacts on their habitat as well as human activities such as hunting and fishing.
+Specifically, in China, 33% of wetlands were lost between 1978 and 2008, which is the primary breeding ground for China's waterbird species such as the Baer's pochard, which is now at risk for extinction.
+The Baer's pochard's population has decreased to between 150 and 700 birds in recent years due to negative environmental impacts on their habitat as well as human activities such as hunting and fishing.

 This loss of wetlands is a result of various sources in China.
 The rise of urbanization and industries has resulted in pollution and waste in the water.
 In addition, reclamation projects for construction further threaten ruining the habitats of these birds.
-For example, the largest of these reclamation projects is the Oufei Project, which spans 8854 Hectares.
+For example, the largest of these reclamation projects is the Oufei Project, which spans 8854 hectares.